 - What are key trends in your industry?

 - What is your average conversion rate?

-- How many prospects do you need for meeting your goals?
+- How many prospects do you need to meet your goals?

-- Which of your services are selling the best?
+- Which of your services is selling the best?

 - Why can that be?